-The next hop is a bit of a bigger one, so you can also catch the subway (lines B/D/F/M from 34th Street to 2nd Avenue).
+The next hop is a bit bigger, so you can also catch the subway if you don’t want to walk (take lines B/D/F/M from 34th Street to 2nd Avenue).
 Otherwise head down Fifth Avenue then take Broadway south through Union Square before going left on East Houston Street to Katz’s Deli, on the southwest corner of Houston and Ludlow Streets (2.2 miles).
-The deli was founded in 1888 and is famous for its enormous pastrami on rye sandwiches.
-But it got its big screen break in When Harry Met Sally, as where Meg Ryan faked an orgasm over lunch with Billy Crystal.
-You can even sit at the same spot, under a sign saying “Where Harry met Sally… hope you have what she had!
-Enjoy!”.
-The deli also makes an appearance in the films Enchanted and Donnie Brasco.

 FDNY Ladder 8

-From the fire station it’s just a few minutes down Varick Street to the Franklin Street subway station – or you’re surrounded by Tribeca’s bars and restaurants if you want to end off your film tour in style!
+From the station it’s a few minutes’ walk to Franklin Street or Canal Street subway stations.
+Or you’re surrounded by Tribeca’s bars and cafés if you fancy a post-tour drink.

 If you’d like to do this New York movie walk yourself, click on the map below to access directions through Google maps.
 The full route is 6.9 miles/11.1km and takes 2.5 hours to walk straight through, but allow four hours to include stops along the way.

 Or the shorter route with the subway short cut between the Empire State Building and Katz’s Deli is 5 miles/8km in total with 1 hour 40 minutes of walking.